 How to soothe a teething baby naturally

-Teething symptoms usually present a few days before and after teeth erupt and continue to reappear as new teeth come in.
-As many parents know, there is no cure-all for teething littles but there are time-tested options available to treat the symptoms.
+Teething symptoms usually present a few days before a tooth erupts and continue to reappear as new teeth come in.
+As many parents know, there is no cure-all for teething infants but there are time-tested options available to treat the symptoms.
 If you're wondering, how can I soothe a teething baby naturally?
 Here’s what we suggest:

 Give a Gum massage: Massaging or putting pressure on the tender area can help alleviate pain related to gum inflammation.
 For quick relief, the Mayo Clinic recommends applying gentle pressure on the baby’s sore gums with a clean finger or wet gauze.